-August 25th 2013Musei Vaticani's unique art collection is exhibited in surroundings of unparalleled beauty.
+Last Sunday Free Entrance of the Year 2013Musei Vaticani's unique art collection is exhibited in surroundings of unparalleled beauty.
 The magnificent Raphael Rooms are among the masterpieces of the collection, where each room is decorated with frescoes by great artists.
 The best known is The School of Athens, in which contemporary artists appear as classical characters (Leonardo da Vinci, for example, appears as Plato).
 The Sistine Chapel is the museum's finest treasure, and features Michelangelo's famous Last Judgement.
 He was one of many artists including Perugino, Botticelli, Ghirlandaio and Pinturicchio who contributed to the chapel.

 - Monday To Saturday From 09:00 AM To 06:00 PM